ikjordan/picozx81/README.md

 + If the emulator is started with no SD Card, or with an empty SD Card, then it will emulate a 16K ZX81
 + To switch to always starting emulating a ZX80, a populated SD Card is required.
 If it is present, the machine that is emulated is specified by the `config.ini` file in the root directory, see [configuring the emulator](#configuring-the-emulator)
 + If the contents of the [examples](examples) directory have been copied to the SD Card, then the included programs can be loaded.
 Press `F2` to see files in the current directory that can be loaded
-+ To make picozx81 emulate a ZX80, without changing `config.ini`, either a ZX80 program can be loaded, or the computer type `ZX80` can be selected from the Modify menu.
-Press F6 to bring up the Modify menu
++ To make picozx81 emulate a an original 4K ZX80, without changing `config.ini`, either a ZX80 program can be loaded, or the computer type `ZX80-4K` can be selected from the Modify menu.
+Press F6 to bring up the Modify menu.
+To emaulate a ZX80 upgraded with a 8K ROM , select `ZX80-8K` from the modify menu
 + The current settings used by the emulator can be viewed by pressing `F3`
 + The following sections describe how to configure the emulator and provide links to programs that can be downloaded, copied to the SD Card and then run using the emulator